 For this simple recipe where the tofu isn’t pressed it’s important to use extra firm tofu.
 You can read more about different types of tofu if you’re not familiar with it.

 Baked tofu will keep in the fridge for several days, and it’s a great addition to salads, stir-fries, or sauteed vegetables.
 Mark Bittman also recommends serving the baked tofu with some type of sauce, which would certainly be tasty.
 However, I brushed the tofu with the soy-sesame mixture several times while it cooked, and I thought this was delicious just as is.
-(I couldn’t resist sprinkling on a few black sesame seeds and thinly sliced green onions for the photos, but they’re definitely not essential.)
-I confess, I’ve been eating it as a snack, and it will probably disappear before I have a chance to try using it in a stir-fry or with veggies.
+I’ve been eating it as a snack, and it will probably disappear before I have a chance to try using it in a stir-fry or with veggies.

 Make it a Meal:

-This would be fabulous served with Roasted Asparagus with Creamy Tahini-Peanut Dipping Sauce for a vegetarian meal.
-I also think this tofu would be a great addition to Whole Wheat Sesame Noodles with Spicy Peanut Sauce.
-Or if you have leftovers from this recipe you can use it in Leftover Tofu, Halloumi, and Tomato Salad.
+This would be fabulous served with Asparagus with Tahini-Peanut Dipping Sauce, Spicy Cucumber Salad, or Air Fryer Asian Green Beans for a vegetarian meal.
+This tofu would be a great addition to Sesame Noodles with Spicy Peanut Sauce.

 More Delicious Ideas for Cooking Tofu: